kinjalh/pxeserver/README.md

 inside the docs folder.

 Follows Intel Specification version 2.1 for PXE boot process.
-Supports ipxe and gpxe clients.
+Supports iPXE and gPXE clients.
 Supports clients whose system architecture is a nonzero value.

 Note that the client gets the files themselves from a tftp server.
 This project does not provide a tftp